Vibhugupta10616/Vibhugupta10616/README.md

 - 👨🏽‍💻 I am Currently working on imporving my AI, ML, Deep Learning and Computer Vision skills
 - 🏄‍ Always into learning new things and looking to contribute to open source as much as possible
 - 💬 Reach me, ask me anything & anytime, I will be happy to help
-- 📫 How to reach me: I am always active on Linkedin & Gmail, so u can ping me.
+- 📫 How to reach me: I am always active on Linkedin & Mail, so u can ping me.
 - ⚡️ Fun-Fact: Code, Sleep, Eat & Repeat.